logo

 In a large mixing bowl, combine all the dry ingredients.
 Mix well to combine all the spices, salt, pepper, besan and rice flour.
 Add the water and mix well with a whisk to create a smooth batter.
 The consistency should be similar to a slightly thickened crepe batter.

 Next, add the cooled and well drained corn kernels.
-Add the green chilies, onion, ginger and cilantro.
+Then add the green chilies, onion, ginger and cilantro.
 Combine well; the batter should be able to stand on a tablespoon.
 Heat the oil in a large heavy frying pan over medium-high heat (about 2-3 inches of oil at 375 degrees F).

 Drop large tablespoons into the hot oil making sure not to overcrowd the pan.
 You may need to fry them in small batches.
 Fry until golden brown on all sides, drain well and sprinkle with a little salt while still hot.